pranavpr/system-design-notes/_posts/2020-04-26-netflix-system-design.md

 cover: netflix-system-design-cover.jpg
 ---

 Netflix is one the largest on-demand video streaming service over the internet.
 Netflix allows users to stream and watch videos which are available on its platform.
-Let try to build a system similar to Netflix.
+Let try to design a system similar to Netflix.

+In this design, we would focus on performance, scalability, security and resiliency.
+So without further ado, let's get started.

 <!-- prettier-ignore -->
 * TOC